Obtained Appellate Reversal in Property Development Case.Internal - Law Office of William Markham, P.C.

 Our most recent appellate victory was in 2024 in a long-running dispute over a substantial property development.
 In this case, we persuaded a California Court of Appeal to reverse a judgment rendered by a California Superior Court.

-In this case, our client asserted derivative and direct claims against two individual defendants, one of whom litigated cross-claims against our client.
+In this case, our client asserted derivative and direct claims against two individual defendants, one of whom asserted cross-claims against our client.
 The jury found for our client on all claims and cross-claims and awarded compensatory damages and punitive damages.
-After the jury trial, the Superior Court set aside several of the jury’s verdicts and on this basis absolved one defendant of all liability and rejected the jury’s awards of punitive damages.
+After the jury trial, the Superior Court set aside several of the jury’s verdicts.
+On this basis, the Superior Court entirely absolved one defendant and rejected the jury’s awards of punitive damages.

 We appealed from these rulings, as did one of the defendants.
 After reviewing the briefs, the Court of Appeal invited the parties to submit supplemental briefs on key issues of fact and law that principally concerned the fiduciary duties that a member-manager of an LLC owes to its other members.